animafps/blog/src/posts/labels-and-its-adhesive.md

   - essays
   - philosophy
   - queer-theory
+description: The issues with labels in the current queer spaces
 ---

 Labels are a direct extension of someone's perception, often used to supplement and explain common traits about a person and how they should be perceived as their default.
-Now while this is looking at just queer labels and my analysis of its application and its fundamental ideas, this can be applied to such a range of things.
+Now while this is looking at only queer labels and my analysis of its application and its fundamental ideas, this can be applied to such a range of things.